EU looking to Asia to spur investment fund

 HONG KONG The European Union is seeking Asian capital for a multi-billion euro investment plan it hopes will create more than a million jobs and revive growth.

-Through the creation of the European Fund for Strategic Investment, presented in Hong Kong on Thursday during its first roadshow outside Europe, the EU seeks to inject 315 billion euros (229 billion pounds) into a range of long-term projects from broadband infrastructure to green energy.
+Through the creation of the European Fund for Strategic Investment, presented in Hong Kong on Thursday during its first roadshow outside Europe, the EU seeks to inject 315 billion euros into a range of long-term projects from broadband infrastructure to green energy.

 To attract investors, the EU has pledged 16 billion euros from its own budget in guarantees and is looking to fund around 20 percent of each project.

-Despite the problems posed by the Greek crisis and low growth, some Asian investors signalled an appetite for Europe.
+Despite the problems posed by the Greek crisis and low growth, some Asian investors signaled an appetite for Europe.

 "Asia right now is flush with liquidity and European companies are a bargain.
 It's a no brainer for Asian investors, particularly Chinese ones, to diversify into Europe," said Vincent Chu, Chairman of First Eastern Investment Group, who has already invested more than $300 million in the region.